Degrees and Certifications:

-The Park School second grade teachers have worked hard to align our curriculum with the new Common Core standards.
-We’re excited about the new standards and look forward to the opportunities they present for the children and the Park School staff.
+The Park School second grade teachers have worked together to align our curriculum with the Common Core standards.
 You can view the standards at http://www.cde.ca.gov.
-The following is a brief overview for you to see how we have organized the standards into a dynamic and exciting year for your child.
+The following is a brief overview for you to see how we have organized the standards into a dynamic and exciting year for your child!

-The new Common Core standards emphasize three writing types: narrative, informational and opinion.
-In second grade, our units of study include small moment personal narrative writing, all about books, lab reports, and opinion letters about books, authors and characters.
-We will also learn how to write letters, poetry, use authors as mentors, and write nonfiction narrative pieces during our coral reef unit of study.
-Within these writing projects we focus on where writers get ideas; the craft authors use to write in a particular genre; how to read like a writer and write for the reader; finding writing mentors (author studies); how to structure texts in interesting ways; punctuation; word choice; revision; and more.
+The Common Core standards emphasize three writing types: narrative, informational and argument.
+During writing workshop we focus on where writers get ideas; the craft authors use to write in a particular genre; how to read like a writer; finding writing mentors (author studies); how to structure texts in interesting ways; punctuation; word choice; revision; and more.

-The children spend time writing in a workshop format.
-The workshop begins with a mini-lesson (teaching point) from the unit of study and then the students write.
+The children spend time writing at least four times per week.
+We teach a minilesson (key idea) from the unit of study and then the students write.
 While the children write, we confer in small groups or individually.
-This allows us to differentiate our instruction and meet individual needs.
-Students also share their pieces with a writing partner during the workshop.
+Students also share their pieces in the author’s chair.
 During the unit of study, students will be asked to incorporate what they have learned into their writing.
-Student work is kept in a writing folder.
 We will have celebrations by sharing our pieces with different audiences throughout the year.